 Cover for a life insured on the policy ends when the life insured passes away, when premiums are no longer paid or when you ask us to cancel your policy/their cover.

 Who receives the benefit after a claim?

 If you pass away, your nominated beneficiaries will receive the payout.
 If a family member passes away, you will receive the payout.

-How much does each beneficiary receive?
+How much does each beneficiary receive after a claim?

 If you pass away, the amount each beneficiary (if there are more than one; please see the question “How do I add or remove beneficiaries or change beneficiary information?”) receives is equal to the amount you allocated to each.
 If a family member passes away, you will receive their full cover amount.

 Will my cover amount increase?

 Yes, your cover amount will grow each year with inflation (at your policy anniversary (please see the question “When is my policy anniversary?”).